Founder and CEO of HiiKER

-Since I was young, I have been fascinated by peoples ability to cover long distances on foot.
-Perhaps it was the fact that I was too young to drive or was allowed only to go so far, but the thought that you could just go anywhere with nothing but your own two feet was freeing.
+Since I was young, I have been fascinated by peoples ability to explore on foot.
+Perhaps it was the fact that I was too young to drive or was only allowed to go so far, but the thought that you could just go anywhere with nothing but your own two feet was freeing.

 As I got older and got a car, it was great, you could go anywhere, and you could get there fast, but it was missing something.
 It was missing the journey.
 As they say, life is a journey, not a destination, and I truly believe that about travel and adventure.
 It’s the in-between that is the best part, and strangely, the harder the journey is to get to where you are going, the more rewarding it is when you arrive.